truthly/uniphant/README.md

 `uniphant` is a full-stack demo project on how to integrate various PostgreSQL-centric components to work nicely together.

+For a live demo of the latest released version, check out [https://uniphant.dev](https://uniphant.dev).

 <h2 id="dependencies">2.
 Dependencies</h2>

 [🔐🐘webauthn] for the WebAuthn Server.